Tarantulas

 Mexican Redknee Tarantulas (Brachypelma hamorii):

 Back when I got my first Mexican redkees they were still classified as Brachypelma smithi.
 They have since been reclassified as Brachypelma hamorii.
-I currently have 4 of these guys – two adults and two slings.
-The adults have names, but I’ve been holding off on naming the slings.
+I currently have 3 of these guys – an adult and two slings.
+The adult has a name, but I’ve been holding off on naming the slings.

 Scarlet: